gsegt/keyboard/README.md

 ## This repository

-This config is ONLY suitable for the V1 (DZ60 Rev 3.0) NOT the V2 (DZ60 V2 Flex-cut).
+This config is **ONLY** suitable for the V1 (DZ60 Rev 3.0) **NOT** the V2 (DZ60 V2 Flex-cut).

+> [!IMPORTANT]
+> The layout is meant to be used with the [EurKey layout](https://eurkey.steffen.bruentjen.eu/start.html).

 ## QMK setup

 Clone this repository.
 It holds a fake new keyboard with only custom changes.
-It requires needs to be cloned in the "qmk_firmwares/keyboard" directory of QMK in order to be usable.
+It requires needs to be cloned in the `qmk_firmwares/keyboard` directory of QMK in order to be usable.

     ```sh
     git clone https://github.com/ickule/keyboard.git --recurse-submodules && cd keyboard